JamieMagee/IIB-Project/docs/install opencv.md

 # OpenCV

-This will guide you through installing OpenCV on the Raspberry Pi
+This will guide you through installing OpenCV/SimpleCV on the Raspberry Pi

 ## 1. Setup Camera Hardware